bigdata-i523/hid204/notebook.md

 * 10/23/17 Submitted Paper 1
 * 10/23/17 Implemented image frequency analyzer in python
 * 10/25/17 Started working on Paper 2
+* 10/28/17 Added more resources for Paper 2.